sdevgroup/project-main/README.md

 ##### Description:
 A real-time multiplayer role playing game (MMORPG), with basic game mechanics.

 ##### Vision Statement:
-This is a fun and innovative game that provides entertainment.
-You can play by your self or with a friend, for now we are trying to make teh game PVE oriented.
-Maybe later in development, we'll think of adding PVP
+We seek to provide a source of entertainment that is available to both solo players or individuals seeking to participate in larger collaborative gaming environments.

 ##### Motivation:
-We would like to learn about game development and gain experience creating something through teamwork.
+We would like to learn about game development and familiarize ourselves with creating software on a collaborative scale.

 ##### Risks:
-- group members may be unfamiliar with involved technologies
+- Group members may be unfamiliar with the technologies that are required for this project
-- there may be difficulty in connecting multiple technologies over network connections
+- It may be difficult to find a universally adaptable solution for transporting data between servers and clients.
-- providing cross-platform or support for legacy browers may consume large amounts of time
+- Providing cross-platform or legacy browsers support may consume large amounts of time

 ##### Mitigation Strategy:
-- If group members are unfamiliar with involved technologies, they will try their best to learn more about the technology.
+- Group members that are unfamiliar with involved technologies will attempt to learn more about the technology
+- A modular approach to the components of this project will permit certain components to be omitted during development
-- Starting early on the project and pacing the timing will mitigate the last two risks in the project.
+- Starting early on the project, evaluation of pros/cons, and pacing the timing will mitigate the last two risks in the project

 ##### List of Requirements:
-User Requirements
+- User Requirements

-Functional Requirements
+- Functional Requirements
--Web page
+ - Web page

-Non-Functional Requirements
+- Non-Functional Requirements
--User Interface
+ - User Interface

 ##### Methodology:
-We plan on initially using Agile, but this is subject to change.
+We currently opt for using an Agile approach for developing this project.

 ##### Project Tracking Software:
 GitHub Issues & Milestones